poblabs/slack-weatherbot/README.md

 A bot for Slack that fetches weather data using the Outgoing Webhooks Custom Integrations.

 I have this setup to listen on any Slack channel for "w" as the trigger word.
-Users can use the phrase "w 90210" to retrieve the weather from zip code 90210.
+Users can use the phrase "w 90210" to retrieve the weather from zip code 90210 using wunderground.com's public XML.

-This driver requires:
+This bot requires:
 - Python untangle library (e.g. sudo pip install untangle)

 ## Install